haseebnqureshi/Basefloor/docs/reference/models.md

 ### Error Handling

-MinAPI includes built-in error handling for filters.
+Basefloor includes built-in error handling for filters.
 If a filter function throws an error, the system will:

 1. Log the error with details
 2. Continue the operation with the original data (as if the filter wasn't applied)